Clear Correct Invisible Braces Greensboro

 How are my aligners created?

-Once our office has completed the process of taking impressions, as well as detailed radio and photographs, we will send your information and prescription from Dr. Farless to the Clear Correct lab, so your aligners can be prepared.
+Once our office has completed the process of taking impressions, as well as detailed radio and photographs, we will send your information and prescription from Farless Dental to the Clear Correct lab, so your aligners can be prepared.

 The lab will use the information to create three-dimensional model of your teeth as they are today, so they can map out each phase of realignment to produce your perfect smile.